Dave Freudenthal: Education and career

 Dave Freudenthal was born in Thermopolis, the seat of Hot Springs County in north central Wyoming, the seventh of eight children; he grew up on a farm north of town.
-He graduated in 1973 from Amherst College in Amherst, Massachusetts, with a bachelor's degree in economics.
-After graduating he joined the Department of Economic Planning and Development as an economist and later became the state planning director for Governor Edgar Herschler.
+Eventually, he graduated from Amherst College in Amherst, Massachusetts, in 1973 with a bachelor's degree in economics.
+After graduating, he got a job with the Department of Economic Planning and Development as an economist and later became the state planning director for Governor Edgar Herschler.

 Freudenthal received his J.D. degree from the University of Wyoming College of Law in 1980 and went into private practice.
-After retiring as governor, Freudenthal briefly worked at the law firm of Crowell & Moring as senior counsel in the firm's Cheyenne, Wyoming office.
+After retiring as governor, Freudenthal briefly worked at the law firm of Crowell & Moring as senior counsel in the firm's Cheyenne, Wyoming office before it closed.

 Political career

 In 1994, upon the recommendation of Governor Mike Sullivan, Freudenthal was appointed United States Attorney for the District of Wyoming.
 He left this post in May 2001 and was replaced by future governor Matt Mead.